mmontonerin/Dpaulistorum_Mega-NUMT/README.md

-# Dpaulistorum_Mega-NUMT
-Pipeline of for the discovery and analysis of a mega-NUMT in the genome of Drosophila paulistorum
+### Pipeline of for the discovery and analysis of a mega-NUMT in the genome of Drosophila paulistorum